bhattumang7/bhattumang7/_posts/2020-05-20-Powershell-and-TFS-TF.md

 Calling "tf checkout" writes to the error stream if the file is checked out by any other user in any workspace.
 Powershell by default considers any error stream output as an error.
 Hence, checking out a file using TF from the PowerShell did not work well (The script had 'ErrorActionPreference ="Stop"').

 Even though output was written to error stream by tf.exe, 0 was returned from the process (0 means everything is alright).
-Just because the tf.exe was writing to the error stream further execution stopped in PowerShell.
+Just because the tf.exe was writing to the error stream, PowerShell did not execute further code.
 I needed ability to continue further execution and ignore the error stream if the return value was 0.

 I took more control over the tf.exe process with help from "System.Diagnostics.Process".
 With this we can get return value from process, error stream, and stdout stream as a variable.